 The Scheme is in place to make sure that every parent of a child living in the LA area who has applied for a school place in the ‘normal admission round’ receives the offer of one school place.
 You can read our Scheme on our policies page.

 It covers how we allocate school places; we will put your child on the lists for the schools you have on your application.
-If your preferred school, or schools, has more applications than there are places available, then whether we can offer a place will depend on where on the school’s rules your child is listed and how many other children had higher priority for the places available.
+If your preferred school, or schools, has more applications than there are places available, then whether we can offer a place will depend on where on the school’s rules your child is ranked and how many other children had higher priority for the places available.
 We use the admission rules to put children into order and then offer the number of places we have available.

 Full details of all the Buckinghamshire primary schools are available in our school directory.
 You can use our ‘Find my child a school place’ service to show schools near you and to check whether your child would be entitled to free school transport.